Lafayette AIM Program

 What About After Graduation?

 Students in the AIM program earn an Associate’s of Science through Vincennes University.
 Upon successful completion of the program, AIM graduates may qualify for a full-time position in manufacturing in the Lafayette, IN area.
-Additionally, AIM graduates can continue their education at Purdue Polytechnic to earn a Purdue Bachelor’s degree in Engineering Technology.
+Additionally, AIM graduates can continue their education at Purdue Polytechnic to earn a Purdue Polytechnic Bachelor’s degree.
 Some AIM partners offer full time employees a tuition assistance program which allows the completion of the BS degree with little or no costs.

 How it Works